 What Are the Different Types of Probation?

-In addition to determining whether someone will be sentenced to probation, the legal system also determines which type of probation they will be subject to.
+In addition to determining whether someone will be sentenced to probation, the legal system also has rules in place to determine which type of probation they will be subject to.

 Standard Probation: Individuals sentenced to standard probation must report regularly to their probation officer and abide by the terms of their probation.